Bicycle Chain Repair Al Barsha, Dubai

-Bicycle chain is a roller chain that shifts power from the pedals to the drive-wheel of a bicycle, thus propelling it.
+A bicycle chain is a roller chain that shifts power from the pedals to the drive-wheel of a bicycle, thus propelling it.
 Most bicycle chains are made from plain carbon or alloy steel, but some are nickel-plated to prevent rust.
 Chain considered to be the heart of the Bicycle, because it helps one run bike with manpower and reduces labor.
 These chains transmit the power of pedaling to the back wheel.
 Most bikes use chains in few different styles use cog belts, but these are the exceptions.
-In the early stages of chain development, chain design grew in response to development in bicycles.
+In the early stages of chain development, chain design grew in response to the development of bicycles.

-- Mountain bikes: designed for Off road.
+- Mountain bikes: designed for Offroad.

 - Hybrid/commuter bikes: A bit of everything..